 Surface Mount Technology (SMT):

 Society for Quality (ASQ) quality improvement and decision making process: Quality Basics, Teams and Continuous Improvement.
-You will learn to project an employer’s quality focused image while performing routine job activities.
+Students would learn to project an employer’s quality focused image while performing routine job activities.
 This credential is ideal for existing workers who serve as front line employees that interact directly with customers, such as customer service representatives and administrative assistants.
 36 contact hours.
-Bronze Level Lean: Acquire the body of knowledge for Lean Principles as developed by the Society of Manufacturing Engineers (SME).
-Continuous process improvement practices and developing a consistent lean culture are two of the key areas studied.
-This course prepares you to sit for the Bronze Level Lean body of knowledge certification exam.
-At the completion of this course and attaining the knowledge certificate you will be prepared for positions involving continuous improvement and eliminating waste in a process-driven operation.
+Bronze Level Lean: Students acquired the body of knowledge for Lean Principles as developed by the Society of Manufacturing Engineers (SME).
+Continuous process improvement practices and developing a consistent lean culture were two of the key areas studied.
+This course prepared students to sit for the Bronze Level Lean body of knowledge certification exam.
+At the completion of this course and attaining the knowledge certificate students are prepared for positions involving continuous improvement and eliminating waste in a process-driven operation.
 36 contact hours.

 Applied Welding Technology:

 Students achieved the skills to enter employment in the welding industry or continue their education.
 Students learned shielded metal arc, gas metal arc, flux cored and gas tungsten arc welding.
 The program curriculum from National Center for Construction Education and Research (NCCER) also correlated to the American Welding Society (AWS) standards and guidelines for a Certified Welder.
 The successful completion of the program and assessments can provide a student an OSHA 10 hour 1926 Safety card, NCCER Core, NCCER Welding and AWS Certified Welder credentials.
 At the completion of this program and attaining the industry credential, students will be highly competitive for a stick rod welder, heli-arc welder or mig welder position in the construction and manufacturing sectors.
 This course does qualify for federal financial aid.
 5-semester, 1050 contact hours.